-Commissioned Officers operating in a modified uniform capacity where there is a potential for detention, apprehension or control of a subject shall carry a minimum of two of the following three control devices:
+Commissioned Officers operating in a modified uniform capacity where there is a potential for detention, apprehension or control of a subject shall carry a minimum of one of the following two control devices:

-- A. Baton

-- B. Conducted Energy Weapon (TASERTM device)

-- C. Oleoresin Capsicum (OC)
+- A. Baton - B. Oleoresin Capsicum (OC)

 308.6 BATON GUIDELINES